Suzuki Kizashi Insurance Rates

 | Wyoming | $902 | -$110 | -10.9% |

-Using high physical damage deductibles could save up to $260 a year, while buying higher liability limits will cost you more.
-Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $426 extra every 12 months.
+Choosing high deductibles can reduce rates by up to $260 annually, while increasing your policy's liability limits will increase premiums.
+Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $426 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you are likely paying at a minimum $1,200 to $1,700 extra every year, depending on your age.
-A high-risk auto insurance policy can cost around 42% to 132% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out $1,200 to $1,700 extra every year, depending on your age.
+High-risk driver insurance is expensive and can cost from 42% to 132% more than average.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year